• Skip to primary navigation

 French Walnut Wine or Vin de Noix

-If you've made nocino and liked it, and have wondered about the French version, I'm here to tell you that it's absolutely worth making, and I prefer it to nocino, personally.
+If you've made nocino and have wondered about the French version, I'm here to tell you that it's absolutely worth making, and I prefer it to nocino personally.

 unripe green black walnuts in a bowl in spring

 Unripe green walnuts.
-I harvest mine at the end of May and through Mid-June.
+I harvest mine in June through early July.
 They should be soft enough they can be easily cut in half with a knife.

 Vin de noix vs Nocino